 1. Students feel safe to talk to each other and to staff

 2. There is mutual trust and respect among students and school staff

 3. There is on-going dialogue and relationships with family and community members that interact with the school.

-Health care providers are also positioned to identify young patients at risk.
-At CHOP primary care and emergency care providers can utilize behavioral health screening tools to identify, assess and refer patients for mental health services to prevent mental illness from being left untreated or ignored.
+Health care providers can also help in preventing school shootings.
+They are positioned to identify young patients at risk.
+At CHOP, primary care and emergency care providers can utilize behavioral health screening tools to identify, assess and refer patients for mental health services to prevent mental illness from being left untreated or ignored.
 Medical professionals can partner with specific, local mental health providers to establish clear communication, consultation, and referral pathways for at-risk patients.